denten-books/plain-text/2-surface.md

 ### A. Automation, 1725--1964.[^ln1-loom]

-The turn of the twentieth century represents a pivotal moment in the history of symbolic communication.
+The turn of the twentieth century represents a pivotal moment in the history of of the sign.
 The advent of programmable media---punch cards and ticker tape---coupled natural language alphabets with machine control code.
-Following the invention of the Morse alphabet in the first half of the nineteenth century, a number of formats were proposed to encode human languages into binary formats, that could further be converted into the modulation of an electrical signal for transmission.
+Reduced to descrete, repeatable alphabets and converted into the modulation of an electrical signal, "natural" human languages could now be used not only to transmit messages across distance, but to control and to automate devices remotely.

+Among a multitude of proposed schemas for translating

+Morse alphabet

-The Morse alphabet, co-developed between a number of American and British inventors in the first half of the nineteenth century, had the advantage of a tighter and a more robust encoding scheme, that was much easier to calibrate between the sender and the receiver.
+, co-developed between a number of American and British inventors in the first half of the nineteenth century,

+.
 The 1865 ITU rules required a silence equal to three dots (same as one dash) to indicate the space between two letters, and a silence equivalent to four dots (later changed to seven) to indicate the space between words.
 Although Morse code can be expressed in terms